Have your say! Nine questions about student feedback

 It is important that students should know how and where they can give feedback.
 We have also developed new feedback practices with our students.

 Students can give feedback on each course they take.
-Each course area in Moodlerooms has a Feedback/Self-assessment section.
-The course lecturer opens the section at the end of the course or sub-component and invites students to complete the form.
+When the course ends students receive an email asking to fill up a feedback form at MyDiak.
 It only takes a few minutes to complete.

 And of course, students can give feedback directly to the lecturer at any point during the course.
 This way, we may even be able to make changes while the course is still under way.